ID: No. 175

 - Improbable Weapon User: She wields a Magic Mirror in melee.

 - Info Drop: She namedrops all the time.
 Many Servants are foreshadowed in her random dialogue.
 Kiyohime was mentioned way back in Fate/EXTRA as well as Osakabe-hime.
-Two entities that she commonly refers to but haven't appeared yet are Ame no Uzume and Benienma.
+Benienma was mentioned in Fate/Extella.
+The last entity that she commonly refers to but hasn't shown up yet is Ame no Uzume.

 - Keigo: Tamamo still says some pretty raunchy things from time to time, but she always says it politely.